It is a stimulant drug of the central nervous system, which is a substance with vasoconstrictor properties.

 The most common use in animals today is to treat urinary incontinence.
 The mechanism for this action appears to be through stimulant receptors in the sphincter.

-It has also been used to treat priapism (persistent erection) in dogs.
+It has also been used to treat dogs’ priapism (persistent erection).

 Mechanism of action

-Phenylpropalamine acts directly by stimulating alpha-adrenergic receptors and produces vasoconstriction, it also reduces tissue hyperemia, edema and nasal congestion.
+Phenylpropanolamine directly stimulates alpha-adrenergic receptors and produces vasoconstriction; it also reduces tissue hyperemia, edema, and nasal congestion.

 The dose used in dogs is as follows: